tolaram-africa/trace/README.md

-# Trace
+# Trace (Experiment)
-An end to end logistics B2C platform
+An end to end logistics B2C platform, for handling all processes in the logistics process, while focusing 100% on the user experience.

+# Goals
+* Unify all logistics data source
+* Single client UI for logistics processes
+* Combine multiple map data to handle order routing

+# Status
+This is an experimental platform; however the logic and ideas have been previously tested in different forms of disjointed applications.

 ## License